veltenlab/rnamagnet/README.md

 devtools::install_local("/path/to/rnamagnet_dir")
 ```

+The vignette are still under seurat v2, but the functions work both with seurat v2 and seurat v3 objects.

 To build the vignettes and make the demo data from our manuscript avaialable, please proceed as follows:
 * Download and unpack the tar.gz archive, e.g. to /path/to
 * Then download our data bundle (2GB, containing all 10x and LCM data) from https://www.dropbox.com/s/wbnqaebqi74j5ic/RNAMagnetDataBundle.zip